MGoldstein18/yelp_review_analysis/README.md

 ### Yelp Restaurant Rating Analysis

-This project takes data from the Yelp and analyses it using python.
+Analyze data from Yelp to assess which variables most influence the star rating and then predict star ratings for other restaurants.

-Pandas, Numpy, Matplotlib and Scikit-Learn are used to load, analyse and build a model from the data.
+Pandas, Numpy, Matplotlib and Scikit-Learn are used.